In this article, we will cover some of the interview questions with their justification on Java JDBC

 - Step 2.C: Executing SQL and MySql queries

-–> DriverManager is a mean through which Java application connects to the databases using the appropriate driver supplied
+- DriverManager is a mean through which Java application connects to databases

 - Statement –> to execute any SQL statement similar to database